gioxx/Nebula.KB-dev/docs/Core/usage/connect-nebula.md

 ### What happens if Exchange Online auth breaks after a Windows lock or idle period?

-Nebula still tries the normal EXO login first, which uses WAM by default starting with `ExchangeOnlineManagement` `3.7.0`.
-If the broker fails with a WAM/MSAL error, `Connect-EOL` retries automatically with `-DisableWAM`.
+When using `Connect-Nebula`, Microsoft Graph is initialized first and the subsequent EXO login uses `-DisableWAM`, so the Graph/EXO authentication modules do not clash in the same PowerShell process.
+Direct `Connect-EOL` calls still try the normal WAM-based login first (WAM is the default starting with `ExchangeOnlineManagement` `3.7.0`) and retry with `-DisableWAM` when the broker reports a recognized WAM/MSAL error.

 If you want to bypass WAM immediately, use: